-This is why it’s important that the platform you choose offer multiple payment options.
+This is why it’s important that the platform you choose offers multiple payment options.
 Let’s take a look at how Shopify and WooCommerce compare when it comes to payment integrations.

 Payment Options in Shopify

-Shopify offers plenty of payment options that you can use to receive payments from customers.
-It has its own payments solutions called Shopify Payments (powered by Stripe) as well as all popular third party payment gateways.
+Shopify offers plenty of payment options that customers can use during checkout.
+It has its own payments solution called Shopify Payments (powered by Stripe) as well as all popular third-party payment gateways.

 The problem is that Shopify charges an extra 2% fees on each transaction made through third party payment gateways.
 This is on top of the transaction fees charged by the payment gateway.
 You can reduce the fee to 0.5% by paying $299 per month for Advanced Shopify plan.

-Shopify Payments has flat credit card fees, but no other transaction fees.
-Credit card rates start from 2.9% + 30¢ for basic plan and get lower for other plans.
+Shopify Payments has credit card fees, but no other transaction fees.
+Credit card rates start from 2.9% + 30¢ for the basic plan and get lower for other plans.